Creating Safer Drivers

 - Team Space

 - ADDY Award: Best of Class, Out of Home

 - Telly Award: Silver, Long-form Video

-We also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they could watch a safe-driving video for their chance to win $20K.
+We’ve also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they can enter for their chance to win $20K.

 And for a little added PR buzz, we founded South Dakota’s first statewide Safe Driving Day to coincide with the campaign and remind all motorists to drive safe.

-Over the first two years of the campaign, nearly 8,500 students have watched the Office’s safety videos and signed up to win.
+Over the five years we’ve run the campaign, nearly 18,000 students have watched the Office’s safety videos.
 Website users are watching our content and staying engaged, with the average visit lasting more than six minutes.